 If you ensure the hardware has been connected correctly and you still have faulty updating, you should consider changing another USB cable.

-The upgrading process involves the USB cable, your iPhone and your computer.
+The upgrading process involves the USB cable, your iPhone, and your computer.
 Therefore, if you have changed another USB cable but there are still problems, you can try another computer.

 In most cases, Recovery Mode can repair errors.
 Before taking this method, you should ensure your iTunes is the latest version.

 First, put your iPhone in Recovery Mode.
 Close iTunes, connect the iOS device to the computer, open iTunes, and force restart it into the mode.
-Taking iPhone 5s as an example, press the Home and the top key together until entering the Recovery Mode.
+Taking the iPhone 5s as an example, press the Home and the top key together until entering the Recovery Mode.
 Second, connect to iTunes in Recovery Mode and begin recovery.

-#10 Contact Apple
+Way 12.
+Contact Apple

 If you have tried every method as recommended and failed to restore your device, the last way you should use is to contact Apple.
-Because it sounds like not system issues, but the iPhone itself and you should send it for repairing.
+Because it sounds like not system issues, but the iPhone itself and you should send it for repair.